PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 17.6 When the Order is placed on the Supplier's Website, credit card numbers are encrypted using 128 bit encryption.
 They are only decrypted after they reach the Supplier's system and are not held in clear text on any web site.

-19.1 Wood is a natural product and therefore susceptible to certain changes in outside environments.
+19.1 Wood is a natural product/Goods and therefore susceptible to certain changes in outside environments.
 Weather extremes, i.e. temperature changes, will cause reactions in timbers used outside.
-Heat can cause products to change shape but colder temperatures can reverse the movement.
+Heat can cause products/Goods to change shape but colder temperatures can reverse the movement.

-19.3 Some natural oils can discharge from the products which is a natural occurence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
+19.3 Some natural residue and oils can discharge from the products/Goods which is a natural occurrence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
 It is not a long term problem - as the timber naturally weathers it stabilises and the residue stops discharging.

 19.4 These conditions do not affect your statutory rights.